quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #cddl-custom-types-def title="Additional CDDL type definitions"}

+All timestamps and time-related values (e.g., offsets) in qlog are
+logged as `float64` in the millisecond resolution.

+Other qlog documents can define their own CDDL-compatible (struct) types
+(e.g., separately for each Packet type that a protocol supports).

+> Note to RFC editor: Please remove the follow text in this section before
+publication.

 The main general CDDL syntax conventions in this document a reader
 should be aware of for easy reading comprehension are: